School hiring in autumn 2025

 Notes: 'Arts' includes Art, Music, Dance and Drama; 'Humanities' includes History, Geography, Politics, Law, Economics, Philosophy and Classics; 'Science' includes Biology, Chemistry, Physics and Psychology; 'Technology' includes Computing, Engineering, Design & Technology and Food Technology; 'Other' includes Business Studies, Media Studies and Physical Education.
+Dates on the horizontal axis are for the 2020-2021 academic year.
+Values for 2019 correspond to periods exactly 52 weeks earlier and those for 2021 to 52 weeks later.
+The offsets for other years are as follows – 2022: 104 weeks, 2023: 156 weeks, 2024: 208 weeks, 2025: 261 weeks.
+This aligns days of the week at the expense of a slight mismatch in dates.

 Sources: Secondary school, sixth-form college and FE college websites; SchoolDash Insights; SchoolDash analysis.